Micro-Mod Sets For Mass

 - 3-4 work sets if you do sets of 12

-The longer you use micro-mods (and stick to the same exercise), the more muscle mass gains you’ll see, because the longer you use them with the same movement, the greater motor-unit integration you get.
-After a certain period of time you automatically involve more motor-units in the exercise and thus will stimulate a lot more growth since every fiber will get hit on every rep.
+The longer you use micro-mods (and stick to the same exercise), the more muscle mass gains you’ll see because the longer you use them with the same movement, the greater motor-unit integration you get.
+After a certain period of time, you automatically involve more motor-units in the exercise and thus will stimulate a lot more growth since every fibre will get hit on every rep.

 So, pick one main movement per session and use this tactic with the target movement for at least 8 weeks, but ideally 12 for maximum growth.

 *Originally posted on www.t-nation.com 03-06-2014